Mythstakes: Can You Overuse Essential Oils?

 Essential oils are powerful substances which should be treated with the same respect as medications.
-With that said, just as you can develop a higher tolerance to frequent use of drugs and alcohol, you can develop a tolerance to EOs.
+With that said, just as you can develop a higher tolerance to frequent drug and alcohol use, you can develop a tolerance to EOs.
 This is dependent on how much oil you use and how frequently you use it.

-Using copious amounts of EO may put you to be at risk of being over-exposed to that oil, and the oil will thus lose its effectiveness.
+Using copious amounts of EO may put you at risk of being over-exposed to that oil, and the oil will thus lose its effectiveness.
 How will you know that you’ve been over-exposed?
 You likely will experience a weaker effect from that particular oil, or no effect at all.
-If this happens, it’s best to stop usage of that particular oil for a period of time.
+If this happens, it’s best to stop using that particular oil for a period of time.

-Avoiding overuse altogether is achievable by rotating between EOs, properly diluting and diffusing for 15-20 minutes at a time.
-The bottom line- when it comes to essential oils, a little goes a long way.
+Avoiding overuse altogether is achievable by alternating EOs, properly diluting and diffusing for 30-60 minutes at a time.
+The bottom line: when it comes to essential oils, a little goes a long way.

 Leave a comment (Comments will be approved before showing up)